TitusJungIIP/proteoform_dbIndex/README.md

  ```
  Output:
  ```
- Looking for the proteins from peptide SPSPDDVLERVAADVKEYER Q13523
+ Looking for the proteins from peptide with natural variance SPSPDDVLERVAADVKEYER Q13523
  >sp|Q13523|PRP4B_HUMAN Serine/threonine-protein kinase PRP4 homolog OS=Homo sapiens OX=9606 GN=PRPF4B PE=1 SV=3
  ```
 As you can see, we found that the peptide containing that variant is also found for that protein.

 We can also use the index with masses instead of sequences.
-Therefore, we can ask for the mass of that modified peptide:
+Therefore, we can ask for the mass of that peptide with the natural variance and get an *IndexedSequence* object:
 ```
 double parentMass = IndexUtil.calculateMass("SPSPDDVLERVAADVKEYER");
+System.out.println("Looking for the mass " + parentMass + " that is from peptide with natural variance " + "SPSPDDVLERVAADVKEYER");
 List<IndexedSequence> sequences = proteoformDBIndex.getSequences(parentMass, 0.0001);
 for (final IndexedSequence indexedSequence : sequences) {
   System.out.println(indexedSequence.getSequence() + "\t"